 - Each day there is a challenge between the houses.
 The winner gets use of the common room that day.

-While the decorations helps create the ambiance, classes and games excite the campers, the key is your staff.
+While the decorations help create the ambiance, and classes and games excite the campers, the key is your staff.
 The more the staff gets into it, the more the kids enjoy it.
 It’s not easy to find the right staff for specialty camps, but when you do, it makes all the difference.

-If you run a Harry Potter camp let me know in the comments section what the campers like best and what neat things you do.
-If you email me some pictures and details about your specialty camp I may feature you in a future post.
+If you run a Harry Potter camp, let me know in the comments section what the campers like best and what neat things you do.
+If you email me some pictures and details about your specialty camp, I may feature you in a future post.